-Daylight Saving Time is around the corner, and I don’t have to tell you what a wrench it can throw into sleep schedules (no matter how loose they are.)
+Daylight Saving Time is around the corner, and I don’t have to tell you what a wrench it can throw into baby sleep schedules (no matter how loose they are.)
 So I asked Brooke from Sleepy on Hudson if I could post her cheat sheet on some ways to deal with it.
+These work in either direction, meaning you can tailor them to spring forward, or fall back.
+I’ll leave it up to you all to determine which one of these time changes is actually the worst, since in reality, anything that screws with your baby’s sleep is just plain evil in my book (I’m looking at you, Old Man Leaf Blower!).

 (This is my favorite because I always mean to do something but very often end up doing nothing)

-Start moving towards the new time 15 minutes each day.
+Start adjusting your baby’s sleep schedule by moving towards the new time 15 minutes each day.
 The key here is to move everything 15 minutes – meals, snacks, bottles, nursing, naps, and of course bedtime.
 You will be living your new schedule and feeling very comfortable come Monday morning when the rest of the world is a little off their game.

-(this is for those of you who couldn’t get on it, have a sensitive sleeper, and need to do small steps to get adjusted)
+(this is for those of you who couldn’t get on it, have a sensitive sleeper, and need to do small steps to help your baby adjust to their new sleep schedule)

-The time will change and you are going to react to this change slowly but surely.
+You and your baby will adjust to daylight saving time slowly but surely.
 The goal is to head toward the new time each day by 15 minutes, moving everything closer to the new time, hoping to get there in 3-5 days.
 Here is an example: It is 7pm new time (but feels like 6pm old time).
 Your baby isn’t tired until 8pm new time.
 If you want that 7pm bedtime, then put him to bed at 7:45 new time, then 7:30, then 7:15, then 7.

 Hope this all makes sense.
 For some reason, time change instructions make my head hurt and feel like I am doing logic problems with little success.